yangyugit/dynamic_stlf/README.md

 **test_case_2 file** has the similar sturcture of **test_case_1_file**.

 #### Recommendation
-To only check the performance of dynamic ensemble method for residential load forecasting performance, **you can only run the ensemble_forecasting.m to get the error indices .csv file, and run the figure_plot.m to obtain the preformance figures. **
+To only check the performance of dynamic ensemble method for residential load forecasting performance, **you can only run the ensemble_forecasting.m to get the error indices .csv file, and run the figure_plot.m to obtain the preformance figures**.